smf-steve/scgi-daemon/README.md

 * Enhance the scgi-daemon to have a number worker threads/process to increase performance
 * Modify the process to all the first path component in the URI to identify the name of the CGI program
 * Retool the project to use [podman](http://docs.podman.io/en/latest/)
-* Update the Dockerfile to build the scgi2env-exec binary under a multistage approach.
+* Update the Docker file to build the scgi2env-exec binary under a multistage approach.
-* Update the Dockerfile to build the an image layer for the CGI_PROGRAM
+* Update the Docker file to build the an image layer for the CGI_PROGRAM

 # Performance Numbers:
 * Generate performance numbers comparing SCGI-daemon with docker.cgi